ryanegis/support-portal/docs/Reference/System-Nodes.md

 PaperTrail logo's are located here and can be updated with custom image's if required.

+* Images must end in .png (if they are a .jpeg or .gif they can be safely renamed).
+* Images should be the correct size, if the image is bigger or smaller it should be manually resized before importing into System/images.
+* To prevent the images from being overwritten after upgrades, they should be permanently checked out.
+* All images should be transparent

+`papertrail.png` (110x26)
+The logo that sits in the top left of the classic app

+`logo_big2.png` (250x68)
+The logo on the login page and portal app

+`logo_big2_white.png` (250x68)
+A white logo for dark themes in portalapp

 > Note the contents of this folder are publicly accessible and should not be used to store sensitive images

 ### System/templates